-May 22nd, 1995: The Day Thomas Muster Conquered Rome
+May 22, 1995: When Thomas Muster conquered Rome

 What happened on that day and why does it resonate today?

 That year, just after he beat Yannick Noah in the Miami semi-final, the Austrian was hit by a car and suffered serious knee damage.
-After surgery, he left an indelible image for tennis historians to savor when he was filmed hitting forehands while sitting on a bench with his leg wrapped in a cast.
+After surgery, he left an indelible image for tennis historians to savour when he was filmed hitting forehands while sitting on a bench with his leg wrapped in a cast.
 It became the very image of resilience.
 Muster’s unquenchable desire to regain his form served him well and he was back on the tour in 1990.

 The Italian Open had been held in Rome at the massive sporting complex known as the Foro Italico, which was originally designed to support an Italian bid to host the 1940 Olympics.
-One of the Masters 1000 events, it is still one of the most prestigious clay-court tournaments in the world.
+One of the Masters 1000 events, it remains one of the most prestigious clay-court tournaments in the world.
 Almost all of the best players in history have set foot on the courts of the famous Stadio del Tennis di Roma venue.

-Muster had lifted the trophy in Rome in 1990, beating Andrei Chesnokov in the final (6-1 6-3 6-1), while Bruguera’s best performance at the Foro Italico was a semi-final loss to Alberto Mancini (6-3 6-1) in 1991.
+Muster had lifted the trophy in Rome in 1990, beating Andrei Chesnokov in the final (6-1, 6-3, 6-1), while Bruguera’s best performance at Foro Italico was a semi-final loss to Alberto Mancini (6-3, 6-1) in 1991.

 They were not disappointed.
 From the very start, Muster and Bruguera engaged in long, grinding rallies.
 Both players were playing with a great deal of margin, trying to push their opponent back behind the baseline to create angles for short cross-court shots.
 With both the Austrian and the Spaniard standing far behind their baseline, drophots were used with regularity.
 In the first set, Bruguera prevailed 6-3.
 The second set went into a tie-break which could have given him a two-set lead.
-Unfortunately for him, Muster claimed it and evened the score at one set all.
+Unfortunately for him, Muster claimed it and evened the score at one set apiece.

+Thomas was “Musterminator” again.
 Playing deeper than his opponent, he was now brutally dictating points, slowly chiseling away at the Spaniard, whose level dropped in the next sets.
 Bruguera resolved himself to be more aggressive, in order to reduce Muster’s physical hold, but the Austrian responded with precise passing shots.
-Eventually, the exhausted Spaniard could not contain his opponent anymore, and Muster secured the victory 3-6 7-6 6-2 6-3.
-He had now won 28 consecutive matches on clay court and was going to arrive undefeated on his favorite surface at Roland-Garros.
+Eventually, the exhausted Spaniard could not contain his opponent anymore, and Muster secured the victory 3-6, 7-6, 6-2, 6-3.
+He had now won 28 consecutive matches on clay and was going to arrive undefeated on his favourite surface at Roland-Garros.

 What happened next

 Bruguera would never win a tournament again.
-After a severe ankle injury ruined his 1996 season, he would return as a dangerous player in 1997, reaching a third final in Roland-Garros, this time to be edged by Brazilian Gustavo Kuerten in straight sets (6-3 6-4 6-2).
+After a severe ankle injury ruined his 1996 season, he would return as a dangerous player in 1997, reaching a third final in Roland-Garros, this time to be edged by Brazilian Gustavo Kuerten in straight sets (6-3, 6-4, 6-2).
 His 1998 season would be catastrophic, and he would struggle with injuries until he eventually retired at the end of 2001.